bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 You'll also need to order an enclosure and the external hardware such as the knobs and the Led Holders.

-You can either order a generic 125B sized enclosure like these from [Tayda](https://www.taydaelectronics.com/hardware/enclosures/1590b-style-1.html) and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=MlRHaUhqaEVXOVVFZ1ErV1FiTXlrQT09Cg==)
+You can either order a generic 125B sized enclosure like these from [Tayda](https://www.taydaelectronics.com/hardware/enclosures/1590b-style-1.html) and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=MlRHaUhqaEVXOVVFZ1ErV1FiTXlrQT09Cg==).
+Alternatively, you can use provided [STEP and FreeCAD files](../enclosure/) to order or 3D print the enclosure yourself.

 Additional External Hardware: